gabriel-laet/api-docs/src/docs/introduction/environments/index.md

 Is maintained for development and test purposes.
 You can use free of charge (because the service is not real) but, pay attention to details bellow:

- - no e-mails will be send.
+ - no e-mails will be sent.

 > Entry-point: [https://staging.loggi.com/public-graphql](https://staging.loggi.com/public-graphql)